-Although it is common for a 6-12 year old child to have sleep anxiety at bedtime, they can learn to sleep alone with the right kind of help.
+Although it is common for a 6-12 year old child to be afraid to sleep alone at bedtime, they can learn to sleep on their own with the right kind of help.
 Learning to conquer their fears is an important step in developing self-confidence and independence that will spread into all aspects of their lives.
 That's why, as a child psychiatrist with over 30 years experience, I created a method to help your school-aged child learn to sleep alone feeling confident and happy.

 It started innocently enough ..
 Your child was too afraid to sleep one night for some reason, perhaps a nightmare, or perhaps an anxiety-producing event at school, perhaps a scary story they heard from a friend or on a video.
 Then, one night led to another and now your child has developed a fear of sleeping on their own.
 They need you to stay with them until they fall asleep.
 However, they are afraid to sleep alone and they are uncannily aware of when you try to leave.